Amrr-Tarek/py-asm/README.md

 # Python Assembler
-This python program processes a text file containing basic computer assembly instructions and generates machine code in different formats (binary, hexadecimal, or decimal).
+This python program processes a text file containing the *basic computer* assembly instructions (the one from the 70s) and generates machine code in different formats (binary, hexadecimal, or decimal).
 The output is saved in the same working directory in `output.txt`.

 ## Usage
 To execute the program, simply use the following command: